alchemesh/candlestick-java-api/README.md

 The Kubernetes files in this repo can be used as a template for deployment.

 #### Deployment ####
-The deployment.yaml file will deploy the java api as a replica set with a name and app labels as candlestick-java-api-app-deploy and candlestick-java-api-app respectfully.
+The deployment.yaml file will deploy the java api as a replica set with a name and app labels as candlestick-java-api-app-deploy and candlestick-java-api-app respectfully. ***Note: The MYSQL_DB environment variable is set to the Kubernetes MYSQL deployment service name which should be deployed as well***

 #### Service ####
 The Java API replicaset is deployed as a LoadBalancer service.
 This can potentially allow for horizontal scaling for the api to balance the load should it ever be necessary.
 The service name, candlestick-java-api-service, is used by Python backend and NodeJS frontend for communication between pods.
 For more information about the Python backend or NodeJS frontend, please visit [Python Backend] (https://github.com/alchemesh/candlestick-backend) or [NodeJS Frontend] (https://github.com/alchemesh/candlestick-frontend) repo.